A Beginner’s Guide to Working Out with Right Nutrition

 Most people assume that they need more calories (energy) when they start exercising.
 But, in reality, your fitness goals dictate your energy requirements as your body’s energy balance regulates your weight and body composition.

 As a beginner doing low-intensity exercises, you should aim to have 3g to 5g of carbs per kilogram of your body weight each day.
-Spreading out your carbs intake over main meals and snacks that flow around your exercise schedule will ensure that you have ample energy before, during, and after exercising.
+Spreading out your carb intake over main meals and snacks that flow around your exercise schedule will ensure that you have ample energy before, during, and after exercising.
 It will also help drive protein into the muscles and restock glycogen.

 So how can you ensure that you are on the right diet?